As a business owner, at some point you may have come across the concept of Registering a Security Interest.

 During the course of businesses, there may be a situation in which you obtain a loan or someone purchases something on credit.
 To ensure payment, you might be asked for “security”.

-Security often means holding personal property — such as your personal home, belongings or even your car — as collateral in the event that payment is not made.
+Security often means holding personal assets as collateral in the event that payment is not made.

 In simple terms, this means that, if payment is not made under a contract, the other person has the right to claim their interest on whatever you have listed as the security.